LennyDev-git/globalreport.github.io/README.md

 LICENSE
 -------------------------------------------------------

+Copyright (c) 2026 Lenny.
+All rights reserved.

+This software is protected by copyright law.
+Unauthorized use, copying, distribution, or modification for public or commercial purposes is strictly prohibited.

 Educational use only – do NOT redistribute, use publicly, or include in any commercial project.

 ==============================
 END OF README
 ==============================